The International Trade Blog Export Forms

-Some countries require a certificate of origin for your shipments in order to identify in what country the goods originated.
-These certificates of origin usually need to be signed by some semi-official organization, like a Chamber of Commerce or a country’s consulate office.
+Some countries require a certificate of origin to identify in what country the goods originated.
+These certificates of origin usually need to be signed by some semi-official organization, like a chamber of commerce or a country’s consulate office.
 A certificate of origin may be required even if you’ve included the country of origin information on your commercial invoice.

-Usually a Chamber of Commerce will charge you a fee to stamp and sign your certificate or requires you to be a member of the chamber.
+Usually a chamber of commerce will charge you a fee to stamp and sign your certificate or require you to be a member of the chamber.
 You’ll need to deliver a completed form to the chamber office where they will stamp and sign it for you.

-More and more companies are foregoing the time-consuming process of relying on expensive courier services or taking the time to hand-deliver a certificate of origin to a chamber of commerce for certification and are relying on electronic certificate of origin (eCO) for their shipments.
+More and more companies are foregoing the time-consuming process of relying on expensive courier services or taking the time to hand-deliver a certificate of origin to a chamber of commerce for certification and are relying on electronic certificates of origin (eCO) for their shipments.
 An eCO is often quicker to turn around, allows you the option of delivering the certificate electronically to the importer, and can be registered with the International Chamber of Commerce to provide added credibility.

 In addition to the generic certificate of origin form, there are also country-specific certificates of origin.
 The United States currently has signed 14 free trade agreements with 20 different countries in which U.S. goods are eligible for reduced or zero duty rates when imported into those countries.
-Some free trade agreements, the United States -Mexico-Canada Agreement (USMCA) and the United States-Central America - Dominican Republic Free Trade Agreement (CAFTA-DR), cover multiple countries, including the U.S. In our article When to Use a Certificate of Origin Form for Your Exports, you'll find links to country-specific certificates.
+Some free trade agreements, including the United States-Mexico-Canada Agreement (USMCA) and the United States-Central America-Dominican Republic Free Trade Agreement (CAFTA-DR), cover multiple countries, including the U.S. In our article When to Use a Certificate of Origin Form for Your Exports, you'll find links to country-specific certificates.